-Bob Hercules is an award-winning producer/director and co-owner of Media Process Group, a Chicago-based production company.
-Over his 28-year career Hercules has filmed around the world and his work has been seen on PBS, the Discovery Channel, IFC, The Learning Channel and through television syndication nationwide.
+Bob Hercules is an award-winning producer/director and President of Media Process Educational Films.
+Over his 35-year career Hercules has filmed around the world and his work has been seen on PBS, the Discovery Channel, IFC, The Learning Channel and through television syndication nationwide.

 His 2009 documentary, Radical Disciple: The Story of Father Pfleger, chronicles the iconoclastic priest, Mike Pfleger, whose confrontational methods to fight racism have put him in direct conflict with the Catholic hierarchy.
 The film premiered at the 2009 Black Harvest Film Festival and was named Best Documentary at the 2010 Big Muddy Film Festival.

 Keith Walker is a Director of Photography and co-owner of Media Process group.
 Over the years Keith has shot hundreds of broadcast segments for shows like "60 Minutes," "Oprah's Next Chapter," "Dateline," and "HBO Real Sports," as well as numerous award-winning documentaries for PBS, NBC and CBS.
 He has also shot many corporate marketing and educational projects for clients like the Chicago Symphony Orchestra, the Gates Foundation, and Lurie Children's Hospital of Chicago.

 The documentaries he has shot include: Maya Angelou: And Still I Rise, A Good Man and Forgiving Dr. Mengele by Bob Hercules, Head Games by Steve James, Mavis!
 (HBO), and Catching Hell (ESPN) by Alex Gibney.